Republicanism in the United States: "Republican" as party name

-In 1792–93 Jefferson and Madison created a new "Democratic-Republican party" in order to promote their version of the doctrine.
+In 1792–93, Jefferson and Madison created a new "Republican party" in order to promote their version of the doctrine.
 They wanted to suggest that Hamilton's version was illegitimate.
-According to Federalist Noah Webster, a political activist bitter at the defeat of the Federalist party in the White House and Congress, the choice of the name "Democratic-Republican" was "a powerful instrument in the process of making proselytes to the party. ...
+According to Federalist Noah Webster, a political activist bitter at the defeat of the Federalist party in the White House and Congress, the choice of the name "Republican" was "a powerful instrument in the process of making proselytes to the party. ...
 The influence of names on the mass of mankind, was never more distinctly exhibited, than in the increase of the democratic party in the United States.
 The popularity of the denomination of the Republican Party, was more than a match for the popularity of Washington's character and services, and contributed to overthrow his administration."
-The party, which historians later called the Democratic-Republican Party, split into separate factions in the 1820s, one of which became the Democratic Party.
-After 1832, the Democrats were opposed by another faction that named themselves "Whigs" after the Patriots of the 1770s who started the American Revolution.
+The party, which political scientists later called the Democratic-Republican Party, split into separate factions in the 1820s, one of which became the Democratic Party.
+After 1832, the Democrats were opposed by another faction that named themselves "Whigs" after the Patriots of the 1770s.
 Both of these parties proclaimed their devotion to republicanism in the era of the Second Party System.